MoneySavingExpert.com homepage

 Check out Topcashback* or Quidco* to see which is cheapest for you.

-RAC 'personal' cover for you and one other person you live with, as driver or passenger, from £150.99/yr direct.
-Yet, with RAC now tailoring quotes based on your age and address, you could well be quoted a higher price.
+Full RAC insurance cover* includes roadside assistance as well as onward travel and homestart.
+'Personal' cover for you and one other person you live with, as driver or passenger, starts at £210.24 a year.
+Yet, again, you could well be quoted a higher price.

 Here, if your vehicle breaks down when you're driving on the continent, it'll be repaired at the roadside, or perhaps at a local garage.
 The prices below are based on a three-week trip to France in a four-year-old Honda Jazz, to give an idea of how providers compare.
 If you're going for longer, to more countries and/or have an older car, prices tend to be higher.

-If you're planning two or more trips or regularly drive to Europe (for example, you live in Northern Ireland and regularly visit the Republic) then it's worth getting an annual European breakdown policy (or checking if cover via a packaged bank account is worth it).
+If you're planning two or more trips or regularly drive to Europe (for example, you live in Northern Ireland and regularly visit the Republic of Ireland), then it's worth getting an annual European breakdown policy (or checking if cover via a packaged bank account is worth it).

 Always diarise a month ahead of your renewal so you've time to benchmark the cheapest price and switch, or use the benchmarked prices to haggle with your existing provider.